 Ask someone you trust to go with you to doctors' appointments and tests.
 This person can provide emotional support.
 A friend can also help by keeping track of the questions you want to ask, taking notes and doing research on your disease and treatment options.

-SCCA is one of only three facilities in the United States to offer neutron therapy, a type of radiation therapy shown to be very effective against salivary gland tumors.
-If your team at SCCA recommends neutron therapy for you, the unique Clinical Neutron Therapy System (CNTS) is available at University of Washington Medical Center, one of our parent organizations.
+Fred Hutch is one of only three facilities in the United States to offer neutron therapy, a type of radiation therapy shown to be very effective against salivary gland tumors.
+If your team at Fred Hutch recommends neutron therapy for you, the unique Clinical Neutron Therapy System (CNTS) is available at University of Washington Medical Center, one of our partner organizations.

-You will have a personal care team at Seattle Cancer Care Alliance that includes a hematologist/oncologist, a nurse case manager, and a radiation oncologist, if needed.
-We will also involve a head and neck surgeon (otolaryngologist) from UW Medicine, an SCCA parent organization, if you may need surgery.
+You will have a personal care team at Fred Hutch that includes a hematologist/oncologist, a nurse case manager, and a radiation oncologist, if needed.
+We will also involve a head and neck surgeon (otolaryngologist) from UW Medicine, an Fred Hutch partner organization, if you may need surgery.